Patrick Dunn is an Information Technology Consultant for small and medium businesses in the Tri-State Area

 In the real world, we're not talking about storage units and ninjas that hop the fence into the facility raiding everyone's goodies.
-What we're talking about is 3.6 billion users information regarding credit, income, family members, 401k's, banking information all stored in a publicly shared cloud that can be accessed from any device with access to the internet.
+What we're talking about is 3.6 billion users information regarding credit, income, family members, 401ks, and banking information all stored in a publicly shared cloud that can be accessed from any device with access to the internet.

 Now I'm not trying to freak you out; the security of some of these cloud services is tougher than anything most hackers can crack, but it's not impossible and it's only a matter of time before there is a breach to one of these huge companies again.
-Need I say what happened to the customers of Capital One who still are getting flagged for identity theft; it was some bad ju-ju.
+Need I say what happened to the customers of Capital One who still are getting flagged for identity theft?
+It was some bad ju-ju.

-I'm not here telling you to go grab all your information and pull it off the public cloud and store it in a hard-drive in your safe, but what I am recommending is you look at what information you have up there.
+I'm not here telling you to go grab all your information and pull it off the public cloud and store it in a hard drive in your safe, but what I am recommending is you look at what information you have up there.
 I'm sure there are plenty of things that you'd feel uncomfortable having someone else have the POSSIBILITY of being able to access.

 Where do I keep my data then?
 What do I do with grandmas painting?
-Let me ask you a better question; where do you keep your stock certificates and bonds, your birth certificate, social security card?
+Let me ask you a better question; where do you keep your stock certificates and bonds, your birth certificate, or your social security card?
 Keep it in a shoebox in your office?
 I'm sure some of you do, but I’d like to think most of you don’t.